 The SFPUC actively and aggressively protects the natural water resources entrusted to its care.
 An annual report on the Hetch Hetchy Watershed reflects the evaluation of its sanitary conditions, water quality, and potential contamination sources.
 The report also presents performance results of watershed management activities implemented by the SFPUC and partner agencies to reduce or eliminate potential contamination sources.
 The SFPUC also conducts sanitary surveys of the local watersheds every five years.
 These surveys identified wildlife and human activity as potential contamination sources.
 The reports are available for review through the SWRCB San Francisco District office.

-In 2016, groundwater from local deep water wells in North San José was utilized to supplement the SFPUC supply.
-With this source water change, some customers may have received a blend of groundwater and SFPUC water.
+In 2017, groundwater from local deep-water wells in North San José was utilized to supplement the SFPUC supply.
+With this additional water source, some customers may have received a blend of groundwater and SFPUC water.
 A slight difference in taste and odor may be noticed since groundwater generally has a higher mineral content than surface water.

-Muni Water conducted a one-time source water assessment of the wells in January of 2003.*
+Muni Water conducted a one-time source water assessment of the wells in January 2003.*

 Evergreen Service Area

 Muni Water purchases treated surface water from the Santa Clara Valley Water District (SCVWD) and delivers it to our Evergreen customers.
 SCVWD surface water is mainly imported from the South Bay Aqueduct, Dyer Reservoir, Lake Del Valle, and San Luis Reservoir, which all draw water from the Sacramento-San Joaquin Delta watershed.
 SCVWD local surface water sources include Anderson and Calero reservoirs.
 Water from imported and local sources is pumped to and treated at three water treatment plants located in San José.